data-gymnasia/courses/content/data-science-utilities/content.md

 ---
 > id: pipe-sol-1

-*Solution*.
-If we select the first 110 lines, then the desired lines are the last 11 lines of that selection.
+*Solution.* If we select the first 110 lines, then the desired lines are the last 11 lines of that selection.
 So we can do

     pre(bash-executable)
       | cat mydoc.txt | head -n 110 | tail -n 11